qbicsoftware/vaadin21-spring-boot-template/README.md

+This template has been created with Vaadin's [Application Starter](https://start.vaadin.com/app?preset=fusion-crm-tutorial&dl)!

 # QBiC Data Manager

 This project can be used as a starting point to create your own Vaadin application with Spring Boot.